WHERE ARE MY POSITIVE MALE FIGURES AT?

 Q) Does Big Brothers Big Sisters of the Midlands accept LGBTQ volunteers?

-A) Big Brothers Big Sisters of the Midlands values diversity, and no person will be denied equal opportunity under applicable laws to volunteer because of race, sexual orientation, gender identity or gender expression.
-Preferences, fit and similarity of interests are taken into consideration.
+A) We value diversity, and no person will be denied equal opportunity to volunteer because of race, sexual orientation, gender identity or gender expression.
+Preferences, fit and similarity of interests are taken into consideration when matching individuals together.
 As part of the matching process, we will disclose such information to the parent/guardian.
 If preferences are not aligned, Big Brothers Big Sisters of the Midlands will work to find a Little who we believe will be a good match for you.

 Q) Can I bring my spouse/friend/family member on outings?